Cispadane Republic: History

-The flag, the first tricolor in Italy, was a horizontal tricolour, with red (top), white and green stripes.
-In the center was an emblem composed of a quiver, accolade to a war trophy, with four arrows that symbolized the four provinces forming the Republic, all within a crown of bay.
-The Cispadane Republic was the first Italian sovereign State to adopt the Italian tricolour.
+The flag, the first tricolour in Italy, was a horizontal tricolour, with red (top), white and green stripes.
+In the centre was an emblem composed of a quiver, accolade to a war trophy, with four arrows that symbolized the four provinces forming the Republic, all within a crown of bay.
+The Cispadane Republic was the first Italian sovereign state to adopt the Italian tricolour as its flag.

 On 29 June 1797, the Cispadane Republic united with the Transpadane Republic to form the Cisalpine Republic.